mwikstrom/paramodel/README.md

 - TODO: Support fast sweeping sync (not storing every commit, like a purge on the fly sort of)

+- TODO: Purge should return more than just "done"!? - aborting too early prevent progress...

 - TODO: Add entity-mapper projection, that can disclose PII in the mapping function.

   In the future, add support for auto-mapping (disclosing all PII).
 For now, mapping has